Nutrition Questions

 Potassium carbonate is used to produce a kind of Raisin referred to as Oleates.
 They are produced for a very specialized market.
 You are not likely to find them on retail store shelves.

 California Raisins are made from Natural Seedless Grapes and therefore, have no seeds.
 Most vegetable oils are found in the seeds of the plants.
-Composition data provided by the U.S. Department of Agriculture reports less than 0.46 grams of total lipid per 100 grams of raisins.

 When packaging Raisins, sometimes a small amount of light vegetable oil is added to keep the raisins from clumping and sticking together.
 Free-flowing raisins are easier to pack.
 The amount of oil constitutes less than 0.10% of the product and must be listed per 100 grams of raisins.